THE NEW YORK STATE EDUCATION DEPARTMENT

 The New York State Education Department’s Office of Education Policy is seeking candidates for a Special Education Assistant position in the New York State School for the Blind.
 Under the direction of an Instructor, the incumbent of this position will perform duties that are instructional in nature and deliver direct care to students.
 Duties of this position include, but are not limited to, the following:

-- Provide the Instructor with information about students to assist in the development of appropriate learning experiences;
+- Gather and provide information about students to assist in the development of appropriate learning experiences;

-- Assist students in the use of available instructional resources and assist the Instructor in the development of instructional materials;
+- Assist students in the use of available instructional resources and assist in the development of instructional materials;

 - Provide appropriate care, including hygiene needs for medically fragile students;

-- Assist in instructional programs in arts, crafts, music and similar subjects; and
+- Assist in instructional programs in arts, crafts, music and related instruction as required; and

-Candidates must have a High School diploma or a High School Equivalency diploma AND the ability to perform moderate to heavy lifting of children AND New York State certification as a Teaching Assistant or be eligible to obtain such certificate within one (1) year of employment**.
+Candidates must have a High School diploma or a High School Equivalency diploma AND the ability to perform moderate to heavy lifting of children AND a New York State Teaching Assistant certificate, or be eligible to obtain a New York State Teaching Assistant certificate within one (1) year of employment.

 - Experience working with severe to profoundly disabled and/or blind/sensory impaired children.